Z4nna/nereo_rov_code/README.md

    This package contains the code for the C++ nodes, used to communicate with the I2C sensors.
 ## Setup instructions
 ### Manual installation
-1. In the cloned folder, run:
+1. In the ros2_ws folder, run:
    ```bash
     colcon build
     ```